The Internet Connectivity Challenges Facing MSPs:

 InvisaGig is a one-time cost to solve all of the above issues, for the lifetime of a customer-MSP service contract.
 Once it’s in place, it “invisibly” preserves failover wireless internet connectivity for crucial business functions such as data backup, videoconferencing, inventory and retail functions… nothing is interrupted, and it’s all done at the speed of 5G where available.

-Wireless Internet Connection for Remote Locations
+Wireless Internet Connection Options for Remote Locations

 As a bleeding edge 4G & 5G cellular modem device, InvisaGig naturally excels in remote areas that need robust internet connectivity.
 As long as there is even a hint of cell signal, on any cellular provider network, InvisaGig is a viable option for full-time, load balance, or failover internet connectivity.